sergioavazquez/hangar/README.md

 You can also execute any other command on the shell such as `ls -la` to retrieve a list of container elements.

+Remember to stop containers after stopping them with `ctrl + C`, by running:

+`docker-compose down`

 __Debugging docker container__